-Battery charged as penal code 242, is charged as a misdemeanor.
+Battery, charged as PC 242, is charged as a misdemeanor.
 PC 243(d) may be charged as a misdemeanor or as a felony.

-PC 242 battery charges carry a sentence of up to 180 days in the county jail.
+PC 242 misdemeanor battery charges (also called simple battery) carry a sentence of up to 180 days in the county jail.

-PC 243(d) felony battery charges carry up to a four year prison sentence.
-PC 243(d) misdemeanor battery charges carry up to a one year jail sentence.
+PC 243(d) felony battery charges (also called aggravated battery) carry up to a four year prison sentence.
+Misdemeanor PC 243(d) battery charges carry up to a 1 year jail sentence.